fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

 -   `f` (failed): `assert` failed
 -   `e` (error): raised an unexpected exception
--   `s` (skipped): skipped (we will get to this in the next chapter)
+-   `s` (skipped): skipped (we will get to this in the next lab)
--   `x` (xfailed): expected to fail, did fail (we will get to this in the next chapter)
+-   `x` (xfailed): expected to fail, did fail (we will get to this in the next lab)
--   `X` (xpassed): expected to fail, but passed (!) (we will get to this in the next chapter)
+-   `X` (xpassed): expected to fail, but passed (!) (we will get to this in the next lab)
 -   `p` (passed): test passed
 -   `P` (passed with output): displays captured output even for passing tests (careful -- this usually produces a lot of output)